 - Coordination of care with nursing home medical directors, administrative directors and primary care physicians

 - State-of-the-art cardiac monitoring

-The goal of Senior Emergency Services in the ER at West Florida Hospital is to meet the unique needs of each patient, not only in terms of the crisis that prompted the Emergency Department visit, but also in terms of his or her entire health care situation.
+The goal of senior emergency services in the ER at West Florida Hospital is to meet the unique needs of each patient, not only in terms of the crisis that prompted the ER visit, but also in terms of his or her entire healthcare situation.
 This includes:

 - Medication review for those who have experienced a fall, an acute mental status change, or those taking medications that might put an older adult at risk

 - Further screening for geriatric syndromes such as depression, dementia, delirium or functional decline

 - Involvement of case management to assist in support service community referrals